comp-strat/web_scraping/README.md

 This line means to run the schoolspider crawler with the given csv input file and save the output to a json file.
-Not specified in this command, is that data is saved behind the scenes to a MongoDB database named "schoolSpider".
+Not specified in this command, is that data is saved behind the scenes to a MongoDB database named "schoolSpider" if the MongoDB pipeline is used.

 When you're finished and you don't need to run the scraper anymore run: